5 Steps to Break Free from the Binge-Restrict Cycle

 Dieting and the Binge-Restrict Cycle

-Cutting calories and foods is a form of restriction, which leads to the release of hunger hormones.
+Cutting calories significantly and foods is a form of restriction, which leads to the release of hunger hormones.
 This causes you to feel hungry and crave energy-dense or carb heavy foods like cookies, chips, pasta, and pizza.

 And that’s not all.
 The mental restriction with dieting can lead to an obsession with food.
 If you can’t stop thinking about food, you are more tempted to eat more of it and feel out of control around it.